ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 8-script.js starts by waiting for the document to be fully loaded ($(function () { ... })).

-It then makes an AJAX GET request to the specified URL using $.ajax().
+It then makes an AJAX GET request to the specified URL using $ .ajax().

 Upon successful retrieval of data, it iterates through each movie object in the response (data.results) using a for loop.